-CK-101 (also known as RX518) EGFR Inhibitor Program
+Olafertinib (also known as CK-101 and RX518) EGFR Inhibitor Program

-We are developing CK-101 as an oral, third-generation, irreversible kinase inhibitor against selective mutations of EGFR.
+We are developing olafertinib as an oral, third-generation, irreversible kinase inhibitor against selective mutations of EGFR.
 Activating mutations in the tyrosine kinase domain of EGFR such as L858R and exon 19 deletion are found in approximately 20% of patients with advanced NSCLC.
 Compared to chemotherapy, first-generation EGFR inhibitors significantly improved ORR and PFS in previously untreated NSCLC patients carrying EGFR mutations.
 However, tumor progression could develop due to resistance mutations, often within months of treatment with first-generation EGFR inhibitors.